qtecsolution/1commerce-saas/README.md

 # 1Commerce – One-Page Shop Builder

 1Commerce is the ultimate platform for small and medium-sized enterprises (SMEs) to craft and launch high-converting landing pages with ease.
-With an intuitive drag-and-drop interface, real-time customization, and niche product optimization, businesses can showcase their products effortlessly.
+With an intuitive real-time customization, and niche product optimization, businesses can showcase their products effortlessly.
 Powered by PHP, Laravel, Vue.js, and Bootstrap, it delivers a seamless, responsive, and scalable experience across all devices.
 Whether you're a startup or an established brand, 1Commerce transforms your ideas into stunning landing pages—without the hassle of coding.

 ---